isomerpages/bca-strata/_resources/FAQs/Applications under Part VA of the LTSA.md

 **Q3: Where can I find out more on en-bloc procedures?**

-You can visit our website at [www.stratatb.gov.sg](http://www.stratatb.gov.sg/ "Strata Titles Boards") and read up more under [Application](/general-proceedings/application/applicant/).
+You can read up more under [Application](/general-proceedings/application/applicant/).

 You can also see [“Part VA – Collective Sale of Property” under the Land Titles (Strata) Act](https://sso.agc.gov.sg/Act/LTSA1967 "Part VA – Collective Sale of Property").

 **Q4: Do I need to engage a lawyer to represent me at mediation?**

-It is up to you to decide if legal representation is needed.
+You may engage a lawyer to act for you, however, Strata Titles Boards' proceedings generally do not require a party to be represented by a lawyer.

 **Q5: How many mediations will be conducted and what happen if there is no resolution?**